AdyGCode/SaaS-FED-Notes/2026/Session-10/Slides-10-1-client-v-admin/slides.md

 ## Admin

-- manage complete application
+- application management
-- manage users, content, system settings etc
+  - users, content, system settings etc
   - access to all data and features of the application
 - often has a different layout and design to the main application
-- focuses on tools and information for administrators to effectively manage the application
+- focus on tools and information
+  - effective application management
+- levels of authority and permission
+  - granular control over who can access & manage features/data

 ::right::